paritytech/grandpa-bridge-gadget/README.md

 │  └── ...
 ├── beefy-gadget      // The BEEFY gadget
 │  └── ...
-├── beefy-merkle-root // A Binary Merkle-Tree for Substrate runtime usage │  └──  ...
+├── beefy-merkle-tree // A Binary Merkle-Tree for Substrate runtime usage │  └──  ...
 ├── beefy-node        // A Substrate node running the BEEFY gadget │  └──  ...